escobard/create-dapp/documentation/concept.md

-# Share - An Ethereum automated charitable contributions product
+# Share - An Index automated charitable contributions product

 This product automates peer-to-charity donations, facilitated by the ethereum protocol.